pranayga/expl0ring_V8/docs/taint_tracking_stroucki_III.md

 Commit SHA: 600241ea64

 ## Chrome Diff breakdown
-Let's start taking a look ny breaking down the changes in the Chrome source code into major chunks.
-While ther are a lot of gluecode in smaller files, we'll track our way from the bigger changes to the smaller ones.
+Let's start taking a look by breaking down the changes in the Chrome source code into major chunks.
+While there is a lot of glue code in smaller files, we'll track our way from the bigger changes to the smaller ones.
 Blink [basics](https://docs.google.com/document/d/1aitSOucL0VHZa9Z2vbRJSyAIsAz24kX8LFByQ5xQnUg/edit#heading=h.v5plba74lfde).

 #### 1. Basic Setup
 ```
 chrome/BUILD.gn                                    |   5 +
 ```
 Linking information on the `capnp_lib` has been added in the build process.
-This is used for taint data commiunication between the V8 engine and blink's backend as far as I can currently understand.
+This is used for taint data communication between the V8 engine and blink's backend as far as I can currently understand.

-**TODO**: Probably a good idea to get @michael's view on it.

 ```
  base/debug/stack_trace_posix.cc                    |   1 +
  base/logging.cc                                    |   1
 ```
-Some minor changes related to logging and not letting the program crash on debug.
+Some minor changes related to logging and not letting the program crash on debugging.

 #### 2. Importing in the new V8_taint_class into blink
 ```